tnwei/exposure-to-code/source/02_forwhile.rst

 	* Again, need to be on the move talking to students to stimulate their thinking.
 	* Review solutions before proceeding.

-Repeat ASCII Animation I, but
+Repeat ASCII Animation I, following the instructions below carefully:
 	i. make your code print on the same line:
 	::
 		# `line` contains your string to print